The Beginner’s Guide to Sinking Fund Categories & Emergency Funds

 One thing to note is that you won’t have all the sinking funds you need immediately.
 The best way to handle this is to prioritize the expenses you plan to cover with the sinking fund.
 Arrange them by due date as well as by urgency.
-This way, the most important sinking fund expenses will be covered first, and you’ll have time to save up for the rest.
+This way, the most important sinking fund categories will be covered first, and you’ll have time to save up for the rest.

-I highly recommend opening an account with Capital One to set this money aside.
-You can open a sinking fund account there, and then you’ll be able to create up to 25 sub-accounts with no additional paperwork.
+One of the best accounts for organizing sinking funds is Capital One.
+You can open a sinking fund bank account there, and then you’ll be able to create up to 25 sub-accounts (or sinking fund categories) with no additional paperwork.
 This is extremely handy when you want to earmark money for certain funds.
 It also links to your regular bank, so it’ll take a couple of days to move back and forth, but it’s a great way to keep that money for its original purpose.

 This way you have can separate accounts for Christmas, car maintenance, vacations – whatever your heart desires, up to 25 of them!